gnosischain/documentation/docs/specs/gbc/faq.md

 ![](/img/validators/swap-12.png)

 You must have GNO on the Gnosis Chain (**not on the Ethereum mainnet**) to convert to mGNO.
-You can move GNO from Ethereum to xDai using the [OmniBridge](https://omni.gnosischain.com/bridge).
+You can move GNO from Ethereum to Gnosis Chain using the [OmniBridge](https://omni.gnosischain.com/bridge).

 ### How much mGNO do I need to stake to become a validator?